 Somewhere around the fourth quarter of the Cowboys game, my roommate and I showed up fashionably late with our dish in hand, ready to enjoy Thanksgiving dinner with the rest of our study abroad group, who each threw down in their own way to make our holiday together perfect.

 We even had a little family drama, but that’s both another story and to be expected.
 No Thanksgiving is complete without it.

-Celebrating Thanksgiving in Panama photo credits by Sierra Leone Starks.
+Celebrating Thanksgiving in Panama photo credits by Sierra Leone Starks and Unsplash.